-- preds f(Tensor) Predictions from model (probabilities or labels) - target¶ (Tensor) Ground truth values - $average \mathscr{J}(str)$ Defines the reduction that is applied.
-Should be one of the following: - 'micro' [default]: Calculate the metric globally, accross all samples and classes. - 'macro': Calculate the metric for each class separately, and average the metrics accross classes (with equal weights for each class). - 'weighted': Calculate the metric for each class separately, and average the metrics accross classes, weighting each class by its support (tp + fn). - 'none' or None: Calculate the metric for each class separately, and return the metric for every class. - 'samples': Calculate the metric for each sample, and average the metrics across samples (with equal weights for each sample).
+- preds (Tensor) Predictions from model (probabilities or labels) - target # (Tensor) Ground truth values - average \( (str) Defines the reduction that is applied.
+Should be one of the following: - 'micro' [default]: Calculate the metric globally, across all samples and classes. - 'macro': Calculate the metric for each class separately, and average the metrics across classes (with equal weights for each class). - 'weighted': Calculate the metric for each class separately, and average the metrics across classes, weighting each class by its support (tp + fn). - 'none' or None: Calculate the metric for each class separately, and return the metric for every class. - 'samples': Calculate the metric for each sample, and average the metrics across samples (with equal weights for each sample).

-Note that what is considered a sample in the multi-dimensional multi-class case depends on the value of mdmc\average.
+Note: What is considered a sample in the multi-dimensional multi-class case depends on the value of mdmc average.